When does the advance ticket sale start?

 Which payment methods will be accepted at the box office and online?

-You can pay online via credit card (Mastercard, Visa or American Express) Giropay and paypal.
+You can pay online via Paypal, Apple Pay, Google Pay, with credit card (Mastercard, VISA or American Express) and with bank transfer via giropay.
 If you purchase your tickets at the box office, you can pay cash, via EC card (Maestro), credit card or Apple Pay.

 How do I get my tickets?